 Overall, Woodland Creatures is a very interesting take on urban fantasy.
 There’s enough of a cliffhanger at the end of the volume to make us wonder just where this story will go next.
 In fact, there really is no telling where this story is going and that makes it all the more interesting.

-You can purchase a copy of Woodland Creatures through their Kickstarter or through Roswell’s website!
+You can purchase a copy of Woodland Creatures through their Kickstarter or through Roswell’s website – and you can now support Volume Two at the Kickstarter here!
 Have you had a chance to read this engrossing story?
 Let us know in the comments below or send us your thoughts on Twitter!